-In recent years, Japan's society and economy have faced the significant task of responding to issues such as the declining birthrate and the aging population that are progressing rapidly, the decrease of the population that is underway at full scale, stagnant potential growth rate, and increased frequency and severity of natural disasters.
-While normalization after the COVID-19 pandemic is ongoing, the need to deal with challenges, including the global surge in prices, severe security environment, and delay in the digitalization of government, has arisen.
+In recent years, Japan's society and economy have faced the significant task of responding to issues such as the declining birthrate and the aging society that are progressing rapidly, the decrease of the population, stagnant potential growth rate, and increased frequency and severity of natural disasters, severe security environment, and delay in the digitalization of the Japanese government.

-Against this backdrop, budgets have been allocated for a broad range of measures in recent years, not only those for social security, education and science promotion, defense, and public works, but also those to address the impact of COVID-19 and global surge in prices on people's lives.
-Additionally, a large amount of reserve funds has been appropriated to prepare for unexpected changes in the situation.
-At the same time, the government has decided to fundamentally build up Japan's defense capabilities in the five years until FY2027, and is promoting initiatives to develop a digital society.
+Against this backdrop, budgets have been allocated in recent years for social security, education and science promotion, defense, and public works.
+Additionally, a large amount of reserve funds, compared to the pre-COVID-19 pandemic, has been appropriated to prepare for unexpected changes in the situation.
+At the same time, the government has decided to promote measures at an unprecedented level against the declining birthrate, fundamental reinforcement of the defense force, and efforts towards the formation of a digital society, among others.

-As for the fiscal position of the State government, continual issuance of government bonds, including those for COVID-19 countermeasures, is steadily increasing the outstanding debt, which is estimated to reach about 1068 trillion yen at the end of FY2023.
-In the budget for FY2023, the level of dependence on government bonds is about 31% and the total expenditure required for redemption of national debt comprises about 22% of the general account expenditure, which poses a major challenge in achieving a sound fiscal position.
-Under these circumstances, the government stated that it will not "lower the flag" of fiscal consolidation, working toward the fiscal consolidation goals stipulated to date.
-Meanwhile, it also expressed a need to keep a close eye on both domestic and international economic conditions, including the impact of the recent rise in prices, and to conduct necessary investigations depending on the situation.
+As for the fiscal position of the State government, continual issuance of government bonds is steadily increasing the outstanding debt, which is estimated to reach about 1105 trillion yen at the end of FY2024.
+In the budget for FY2024, the level of dependence on government bonds is about 31% and the total expenditure required for redemption of national debt comprises about 24% of the general account expenditure, which poses a major challenge in achieving a sound fiscal position.
+Under these circumstances, the government established a "the Economic and Fiscal Revitalization Plan," which covers the six-year period through FY2030, and aims to bring the national and local governments together into a primary balance surplus in FY2025, as well as to further reduce the debt-to-GDP ratio steadily over the period of the plan, thereby making further progress toward achieving both economic revitalization and fiscal consolidation (However, since it is necessary to keep a close eye on both domestic and international economic conditions, necessary investigations will be conducted depending on the situation.).